EL51xx

 Diagnostics

-See the hardware diagnostics page.
+See the hardware diagnostics page for terminal-level diagnostic data.